 Simply put, if you’re not looking for any trouble, you won’t get into any.
 That perception changed after the events in Columbine.

 The Atlantic did a piece on high school life from the perspective of 2003 high school graduates.
 Laura Lineberger, a former 2003 graduate and now a teacher, talked about how she "never feared for a school shooting, ever" when she was still studying.

 The 2003 graduates recalled security measures that were seemingly implemented overnight.
 One talked about being able to go through different entrances of the school buildings one day, and then getting redirected to limited entrances the next.
 Before 1999, most of the building’s doors were left unlocked during school hours.

-Another safety measure implemented after 1999 was the backpack ban.
+Another school safety measure implemented after 1999 was the backpack ban.
 Nicole Martin, one of the featured parents, was shocked when her daughter requested one recently.
 She couldn’t believe that students are finally allowed to use backpacks in school.